summa-tx/bitcoin-spv/js/README.md

     1. The variable-length input vector
         1. No more than 0xfc inputs
         1. Prefixed with the number of inputs
-        1. Tightly packed in a single bytearray called `vin`
+        1. Tightly packed in a single Uint8Array called `vin`
     1. The variable-length output vector
         1. No more than 0xfc outputs
         1. Prefixed with the number of inputs
-        1. Tightly packed in a single bytearray called `vout`
+        1. Tightly packed in a single Uint8Array called `vout`
     1. The transaction locktime (a 4-byte LE integer)
 1. The header chain:
     1. Contains any number of 80-byte headers